Yet these problems can be easily diagnosed and treated if children have access to reliable health services.

 As part of SHIP, teachers are taught about major eye conditions affecting their region, and trained to examine their students and record their findings.
 Children with vision problems are then referred to a team of mobile optometric technicians, who can travel to the school and provide free spectacles to children who need them.

-Any children found to be suffering from or at risk of worm infections were treated with deworming medication.
-The teachers were also trained to educate their students about eye health and personal hygiene, with the children encouraged to share what they had learned with their families.
+Any children found to be suffering from or at risk of worm infections are treated with deworming medication.
+The teachers are also trained to educate their students about eye health and personal hygiene, with the children encouraged to share what they learn with their families.

 The pilot project in 2016 ran in partnership by Sightsavers, the World Bank, Imperial College London’s Partnership for Child Development and the Global Partnership for Education.
 The Liberia project launched in 2018 in partnership with the ministry of health and ministry of education, and funded by the Dubai Cares foundation.